rootwork/dotfiles/SETUP.md

 sudo apt upgrade -y
 ```

+The Run **System Reports**, because you may need to install a language pack.

 ### Pointing to an existing Thunderbird preferences and profile directory

 1. Open your home directory.